aka: Moral Of The Story

 - The Nightmare Machine: You have to stretch to find a moral, but you could argue that it's "You have to face your fears."

-- Ghost of the Jedi has a New Media Is Evil sort of message - just because you're friends with someone over the Internet doesn't mean you really know them - but also that failure happens and it's awful, but you can't mope and stop trying things just because you messed up, however badly.
+- Ghost of the Jedi has a New Media Are Evil sort of message - just because you're friends with someone over the Internet doesn't mean you really know them - but also that failure happens and it's awful, but you can't mope and stop trying things just because you messed up, however badly.

 - Army of Terror might be that it's better not to lie.
 Kind of stretching, though.